A Traveler’s Dilemma

 Here’s what I found:

+While I visited with my brother, it was nice to have my own space.
 My stay at the Country Inn & Suites By Carlson, Bradenton at I-75, FL was comfortable, convenient, and most importantly a few small touches made it feel more like a home than any other hotel I could have stayed in here.
 Walking in from a Southern style porch to a warm living room with a fireplace and library, as opposed to facing a front desk — these are the little things that make a difference when you’re on the road so very often.
 (I recommend the location as well, as you’re central to both the Sarasota and Bradenton cities and beaches.)

 I used the chance to do a little summer travel in the United States to confirm that beauty can be found everywhere — whether it’s in your backyard, across the globe, or simply on the other side of your own country.